From Smyrna to Tocat, is thirty-five days journey with the Caravan. (..)

 (left) Roman columns; (right) Byzantine shops

-The importance of Sardis declined after it was sacked by the Goths in 267 AD and it was eventually abandoned in 1402 when Tamerlan and his Mongols razed it to the ground.
-The excavations of the Roman city which had expanded outside the ancient acropolis have brought to light the Byzantine town (especially shops) which nested inside the Roman buildings
+The importance of Sardis declined after it was sacked by the Goths in 267 AD and it was eventually abandoned in 1402 when Timur razed it to the ground.
+The excavations of the Roman city which had expanded outside the ancient acropolis have brought to light the Byzantine town (especially shops) which nested inside the Roman buildings.

 The vast courtyard of the Gymnasium was the site where students had their physical training as the final purpose of the Roman pedagogic system was summarized by Juvenal's words Mens sana in corpore sano "A healthy mind in a healthy body" (Satires, X, 356).

 A basilica adjoining the Gymnasium was turned into a synagogue towards the end of the IVth century when the population of Sardis had already significantly shrunk.
-Its pavement was then decorated with geometric mosaics based on Solomon's knots, a symbol of wisdom which Jews shared with other cultures (Sardis was not so far from Phrygia, where Alexander the Great cut the Gordian knot).
+Its pavement was then decorated with geometric mosaics based on Solomon's knots, a symbol of wisdom which Jews shared with other cultures: see Solomon's knots in the Synagogue of Ostia and in a Roman house at Brescia.